SakshiRastogi1302/git-github/README.md

 Ans.

 1. git branch - to check branch
-2. git branch -M main - to rename branch
+2. git branch -er
-3. git checkout <-branch name-> - to navigate from one branch to another
 4. git checkout -b <-new branch name-> - to create a new branch
-5. git checkout -d <-branch name-> - to delete a branch
+5. git branch -d <-branch name-> - to delete a branch

 **A branch highlighted in green is the branch that we are currently in.**